istio/istio.io/content/docs/concepts/traffic-management/index.md

 {{< /text >}}

 You can also specify the number of retry attempts for an HTTP request in a virtual service.
-The maximum number of retry attempts, or the number of attempts possible within the default or overridden timeout period, can be set as follows:
+The maximum number of retry attempts, or the number of attempts possible within the default or overridden timeout period, you must select a [reason for the retry](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/router_filter#x-envoy-retry-on), otherwise it will not be performed, can be set as follows:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3